jordandraper/CS-Resources/Data Science.md

 - [CRISP-DM – a Standard Methodology to Ensure a Good Outcome](https://www.datasciencecentral.com/crisp-dm-a-standard-methodology-to-ensure-a-good-outcome/)
 - [A guide to learning data analysis skills](https://www.reddit.com/r/analytics/comments/ms4h4v/a_guide_to_learning_data_analysis_skills/)

+### The Big 5 Books

+1. **Introduction to Statistical Learning (ISL)**: This book is a beginner-friendly introduction to statistical learning (which is essentially machine learning in a statistical context) and is written in a way that's meant to be accessible to non-mathematicians.
+It comes with practical examples in R. There's a free version available online.

+2. **The Elements of Statistical Learning (ESL)**: Considered a classic in the field, this book is essentially the more advanced version of ISL.
+It dives deep into the mathematical foundations of machine learning.
+It's a valuable resource if you're comfortable with linear algebra, calculus, and probability.

+3. **Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow**: This book is incredibly practical, focusing on teaching machine learning through hands-on examples and projects using popular Python libraries.
+It covers a wide range of topics, including neural networks and deep learning.

+4. **Deep Learning by Ian Goodfellow, Yoshua Bengio, and Aaron Courville**: This is a comprehensive and advanced book on deep learning, written by some of the top researchers in the field.
+It's heavy on theory and math, so it's best for readers who already have a good understanding of the basics of machine learning.

+5. **Mathematics for Machine Learning**: This book provides a comprehensive introduction to the necessary background in mathematics (including linear algebra, multivariate calculus, and probability) that's needed to understand machine learning algorithms.
+It's ideal for beginners who want to solidify their mathematical foundations.

+Remember, "the best" book can vary greatly depending on a person's existing knowledge base, learning style, and what exactly they want to get out of the book.
+Each of these books has its own strengths and would be "the best" for different types of learners or different learning objectives.
+It's always a good idea to look at several resources to see which aligns best with your personal learning goals.

 ### Math

 1. The "Mathematics for Machine Learning" book covers essentials for machine learning but assumes a firm background in probability theory, multivariate calculus, and linear algebra.